BEAT THE BITE

 Among tick-borne illness in the West, Lyme disease and Rocky Mountain spotted fever occur most frequently.
 Spread by Ixodes ticks, Lyme disease causes fever, headache, fatigue, and a characteristic bulls-eye pattern rash.
 If left untreated, Lyme disease infections can spread to the joints, heart, and nervous system.
 Rocky Mountain spotted fever, carried by Dermacentor and Rhipicephalus species of ticks, causes severe symptoms including high fever, chills, headache, muscle aches, vomiting, and fatigue, and can lead to death if left untreated.

-In the American West, the most encountered mosquito-borne diseases include West Nile virus, which is carried by the Culex species of mosquito; dengue virus, carried by Aedes mosquitos; and malaria, which is transferred by Anopheles mosquitos.1 According to the Centers for Disease Control and Prevention, both dengue virus and malaria diagnoses are most often made in individuals who’ve recently traveled internationally to endemic regions.2
+In the American West, the most encountered mosquito-borne diseases include West Nile virus, which is carried primarily by the Culex species of mosquito.
+Imported cases of dengue virus infection, carried by Aedes mosquitos, and malaria, which is transmitted by Anopheles mosquitos, can also be seen.1 According to the Centers for Disease Control and Prevention, both dengue virus and malaria diagnoses are most often made in individuals who’ve recently traveled internationally to endemic regions.2

 According to data from the Centers for Disease Control and Prevention, cases of mosquito-borne disease in the Western United States are increasing.
 Our map highlights cases of mosquito-borne illness reported in 2004, 2011, and 2018.